 James K. Conant is Professor of Government and Politics at George Mason University.
-His research and publications are focused on public budgeting and financial management, executive branch organization and management, homeland and aviation security, and environmental policy and management.
+His research and publications are focused on public budgeting and financial management, executive branch organization and management, homeland security, and environmental policy and management.
 His work has been published in Public Administration Review, Public Budgeting and Finance, Municipal Finance Journal, Review of Public Personnel Administration, The International Journal of Public Administration, State and Local Government Review, Journal of Environmental Practice, and other journals and edited books.
-He is the author of Wisconsin Politics and Government: America’s Laboratory of Democracy (2006).
+He is co-editor of Dollars and Sense: Policy Choices and the Wisconsin Budget (1991), the author of Wisconsin Politics and Government: America’s Laboratory of Democracy (2006) and the lead author of the Life Cycles of the Council on Environmental Quality and the Environmental Protection Agency: 1970 – 2035 (2016).
 Professor Conant has contributed original research to two national commissions on the public service (Volker Commission; Winter Commission), and he has served as a consultant to a variety of organizations in the public, nonprofit, and private sectors, including environmental protection, transportation, education, human services, and homeland security organizations.

 Areas of Research: